Thermodynamic aspects of dark energy fluids: Constraints on dark fluids

 where we have used (\ref{T_rho_rel}).
 According to (\ref{temperature_law_w}) the temperature of the fluid will increase (decrease) with the expansion of the Universe if $w<0\,(w>0)$.
-The constraint (\ref{EoS_temp_constraint}) reveals that an eternal accelerated expansion cannot be sustained.
-If $w<0\quad\forall\, a\ge1$, $T_{{\rm DE}}(a\to\infty)\to\infty$ and $\vert w(a\to\infty)\vert\to 0$ which means that the accelerated expansion will stop in the distant future.
-On the other hand, if the sign of $w$ change in the course of the expansion, the Universe can enter and leave in a accelerated expansion phase depending on how many times the sign of $w$ changes but cannot keep an acceleration expansion phase forever.
-This transient behavior imposed by thermodynamics is particularly important for formulation of the String/M theory since an eternal accelerated expansion implies that a conventional S-matrix cannot be built \cite{Fischler, Hellerman,Halyo}.
+The constraint (\ref{EoS_temp_constraint}) reveals that an eternal accelerated expansion cannot be sustained by a DE fluid.
+If $w<0\quad\forall\, a\ge1$, $T_{{\rm DE}}(a\to\infty)\to\infty$ and $\vert w(a\to\infty)\vert\to 0$, which means that the accelerated expansion will stop in the distant future.
+On the other hand, if the sign of $w$ changes in the course of the expansion, the Universe can enter and leave in an accelerated expansion phase which depends on how many times the sign of $w$ changes but it cannot keep an acceleration expansion phase forever.
+This transient behavior imposed by thermodynamics is particularly important for the formulation of the String/M theory since an eternal accelerated expansion implies that a conventional S-matrix cannot be built \cite{Fischler, Hellerman,Halyo}.